flatironinstitute/ccn-template/docs/notes/02-packaging.md

 ## Specifying project metadata and build instructions with pyproject.toml

 We follow the advice of [pyopensci](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) and use `pyproject.toml` to specify build requirements and metadata (rather than `setup.py`), a template for which is included in this repo.
 Metadata includes the authors, a brief description, homepage url, etc. which will all be rendered in the PyPI sidebar, for example.
 Build requirements include, at a minimum, the dependencies, and potentially other installation instructions to pass to `pip`.
+Here's a more in-depth look at the configurations featured in our `pyproject.toml` template.

 ### 1. `[build-system]`